stfc/PSyclone/doc/user_guide/psy_data.rst

 ``PostEnd``.
-This is utilised by the profiling node to make the profiling API libraries (see :ref:`ProfilingAPI`) independent of the infrastructure library, which will contain API-specific parameters in any call to ``WriteVariable``.
+This is utilised by the profiling node to make the profiling API libraries (see :ref:`ProfilingAPI`) independent of the infrastructure library, which will contain API-specific parameters in any call to ``ProvideVariable``.
 It also reduces the number of calls required before and after the instrumented region which can affect overall performance and precision of any measurements, see :ref:`profiling` for more details.